Program in Linguistics

 2. Satisfactory completion of four additional courses from the list of linguistics courses and related courses available on the Program in Linguistics website.
 These four courses must include at least three courses bearing the LIN designation.
 The program director may approve additional courses on an individual basis.

 3. Senior independent work.
 Ideally some aspect of linguistics will be incorporated into the senior thesis.
 Other arrangements can be made if this is not practical.

 A student who fulfills the requirements of the program with satisfactory standing receives a certificate of proficiency in linguistics upon graduation.

 Other Linguistics and Related Courses.
-Please consult the program's website for a list of related undergraduate courses in other departments.
-Other courses may be added to this list with the approval of the program director.
+Linguistics related courses in other departments and programs may be counted toward certificate completion with the approval of the program director.

 LIN 201 Introduction to Language and Linguistics (also ENG 241) Fall, Spring EC

 Introduction to the scientific study and analysis of human language.
 Investigation of the mental representation of human language based on a formal analysis of linguistic structure (form, sound, and meaning)--including historical and social variation and the related issues of the acquisition of language, and the relation between language and the brain.
 Two lectures, one preceptorial.
-A. Goldberg
+C. Fellbaum

 LIN 212 Human Language: A User's Guide Not offered this year EC